VertexUI/VertexGUI/Docs/Styling.md

 # Styling

-This document defines the styling functionality that should be provided by the framework.
+This document serves as a reference for implementing the styling API of the framework.
+It will later help to provide documentation.

-At the moment it will the basis for implementing, later it will serve as documentation.

 <br>